willnotwish/pi-pico-experiments/docs/series-parallel-led-strip.md

 - 10-turn pot
 - old-skool pot

-I know how to vary the pulse width in a loop, but have to work out how to scan buttons or use a potentiometer.
+I know how to vary the pulse width in a loop, but I have to work out how to scan buttons or use a potentiometer.
 The RP2040 chip has an A/D converter built in.